 The National Student Poets Program is the nation’s highest honor for youth poets presenting original work.
 This partnership between IMLS and the Alliance for Young Artists & Writers recognizes student poets’ achievements at the national level and highlights the importance of literacy.

 Each year, a national panel of literary luminaries selects five National Student Poets from gold and silver national medalists in the poetry category of the Scholastic Art & Writing Awards.
-The young poets, nominated while in grades 10 and 11, are appointed at a special ceremony in August in Washington, DC.
+The young poets, nominated while in grades 10 and 11, are appointed at a special ceremony.
 During their year of service, the poets lead readings and workshops at libraries, museums, and schools, and participate in a range of regional literary and arts events.

 Representing five geographical regions of the nation, the 2023 National Student Poets are:

 Jacqueline Flores (Southeast), Fort Meade Middle Senior High School, Zolfo Springs, FL.

 Miles Hardingwood (Northeast), Hunter College High School, Brooklyn, NY.

 Shangri-La Hou (Midwest), John Burroughs School, Saint Louis, MO.